 First, we fixed up our home (new paint, flooring, etc.) as a family.
 Our children did most of the remodeling and cleaning under the guidance of my husband.

-Then, we packed up the majority of our stuff and moved it into storage.
+Then, we packed up half of our stuff (sold or got rid of the other half) and moved it into storage.
 This included stuff that we normally can’t live without; canners, jars, Ed’s tools, extra toys, our bows, books (that was hard), even my car!
 The only things left in our home was our absolute basic necessities and some staging furniture.
 That was it.

 However, the hard work paid off!
 We received a full price offer 6 days after we listed.
 Lucky for us the new owners allowed us to stay for 30 days to help us with the logistics of moving.